nihaanth-vulupala/CAP6415_F25_project-SOTA-Small-Networks-Comparison/README.md

 ## Abstract

-This project presents a comprehensive comparison of State-of-the-Art (SOTA) small convolutional neural networks (CNNs) with less than 50 layers.
-The study evaluates MobileNetV3, EfficientNet-B0, ShuffleNetV2, and SqueezeNet on multiple image classification datasets beyond their original benchmarks.
-The comparison focuses on key metrics including accuracy, inference time, model size, and computational efficiency (FLOPs).
-This analysis provides insights into the trade-offs between model complexity and performance for resource-constrained deployment scenarios.
+**Problem:** Selecting the optimal neural network architecture for resource-constrained edge devices requires understanding the trade-offs between accuracy, model size, and inference speed.
+While state-of-the-art small networks are designed for efficiency, their relative performance across diverse datasets and deployment scenarios remains unclear.

+**Solution:** This project provides a comprehensive empirical comparison of four efficient CNN architectures (MobileNetV3, EfficientNet-B0, ShuffleNetV2, and SqueezeNet) across three challenging image classification datasets (CIFAR-100, Stanford Dogs, Flowers-102).
+Using transfer learning with ImageNet-pretrained weights, we evaluate each model on test accuracy, inference time, model size, and parameter count.
+Our analysis reveals that MobileNetV3 offers the best accuracy-efficiency balance for most scenarios (79.26% on CIFAR-100, 6.18 MB), while EfficientNet achieves the highest accuracy on fine-grained tasks (89.40% on Flowers-102) at the cost of increased size (15.78 MB).
+The results provide actionable insights for practitioners selecting models for mobile, edge, and cloud deployment contexts.

 ## Problem Statement